lopezmontes/GenoMus/specifications.md

 encodedFunctionIndex(n) = (integerFunctionIndex * ((1 + sqrt(5))/2)) % 1
 ```
 ## Parameters mapping
+A typical function expect generic parameters from normalized interval [0, 1] as arguments, regardless arguments' domain.
+When computing phenotypes, these numbers must be converted to the right values to represent duration, pitch, etc.

+Human-readable function types uses more user-friendly argument formats.
+These non-generic parameters are first mapped to a normalized interval [0, 1], to be evaluated and encoded as stardard normalized paramenters.

-All parameters, as functions index number, are mapped to a normalized interval [0, 1].
-In general, mapping is not linear.
-For each type of parameter, a gaussian approach is made, trying to cover a wide range of values for each category, but modeling the conversion in a way that central values, specially the range [0.25, 0.75], map to the more usual values of the output.
-The conversions are used both ways: from normalized generic parameter to the values used for rendering phenotypes (scores or soundfiles), and backwards, from arguments entered with user-friendly function-types.
+In general, theses mappings are not linear (straight line map).
+For each type of parameter, a gaussian approach is made, trying to cover a wide range of values for each category, but modeling the conversion in a way that central values, specially the range [0.25, 0.75], map to the musical values that appear more often.

-Mappings are done according to these conversions:
+In summary, conversions are used both ways:
+- from normalized parameter to the values used for rendering phenotypes (scores or soundfiles),
+- and backwards, from arguments entered with user-friendly function-types.

 #### Duration
 - **durationF** (d)
 Conversion formulae ([graph](https://www.desmos.com/calculator/pn1nbunlcz)):